HAKC-MSV/HAKC/README.md

 ### tl;dr

-The following steps can be accomplished by
+The following steps can be accomplished (assuming the python virtual environment is still active) by

 1. `cd cmake-build-hakc`
 2. `cmake --build . --target linux-x86-dag`

+The kernel will be built in `cmake-build-hakc/linux/x86/analysis` and the database storing the compartmentalization policy will be in `cmake-build-hakc/linux/x86/hakc-db`

 ## Build LLVM